Polygons and Metallic Means

 Program

-The program was written in Python3.7 using mpmath for arbitrary-precision. mpmath is required because double-precision has an insufficient number of significant digits to account for the very tiny variations in lengths which leads to false positives.
+The program is written in Python3.7 using mpmath for arbitrary-precision. mpmath is required because double-precision has an insufficient number of significant digits to account for the very tiny variations in lengths which result in false positives.

-mpmath was set to 55 decimal-places with 5 decimal-places as a buffer to account for minor cumulative computational errors.
-Then the computed mpmath values were converted to decimal string literals with 50 significant digits allowing for string comparisons of relatively precise decimal values.
+mpmath is set to 55 decimal-places, an arbitrarily sufficient number, with 5 decimal-places as a buffer to account for minor cumulative computational errors.
+Then the computed mpmath values are converted to decimal string literals with 50 significant digits allowing for string comparisons of relatively precise decimal values.

 lib/utils.py